Case StudyHOW SAFRAN'S MIRABEL FACILITY SAVED MORE THAN 40% ON WORKSTATIONS AND OTHER EQUIPMENT!

 How to buildHOW TO BUILD WORKSTATIONS

-Aldes Canada manufactures residential and commercial ventilation products including airflow regulation units for the Canadian market.
+Aldes Canada manufactures residential and commercial ventilation products, including airflow regulation units for the Canadian market.
 With more than 50 employees, the company was founded in 1999 and is established in Quebec.

 In 2010, Air 2000 was bought by Aldes Group and became Aldes Canada.
 Moving Air 2000’s installation to a new facility and modernizing its production equipment became top priorities.
-Because market demand was increasing, they needed a system which could be implemented very quickly.
+Because market demand was increasing, they needed a system that could be implemented very quickly.

 Read on to learn how Aldes successfully introduced ergonomic modular structures in its production line thanks to its employees’ creativity.